AnyaLang/SBB_ML/README.md

 7️⃣ **Doc2Vec**

+In our Doc2Vec model, each word in the corpus is represented as a unique, high-dimensional vector.
+These vectors are trained such that words appearing in similar contexts have vectors that are close to each other in vector space.
+This characteristic allows the model to capture semantic relationships between words based on their usage in the text.
+We decided to explore which words our model finds semantically similar.
+We decided to look at the word "jour"

+*Similar Words to 'jour':*
+- paris: 0.9852
+- tard: 0.9822
+- matin: 0.9821
+- vacance: 0.9809
+- après-midi: 0.9809
+- coucher: 0.9807
+- cinéma: 0.9796
+- habiter: 0.9794
+- sport: 0.9793
+- voir: 0.9790

 **1. Data Preparation** Prior to deploying the Doc2Vec model, essential preprocessing steps were executed to prepare French language texts, which are crucial for optimizing model performance:

 *Tokenization and Cleaning:* Implemented a custom tokenizer using spaCy to: